CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-Device-SW/Install-NetQ-Agent-CLI/Install-NetQ-Agents-CLI-on-CL.md

 ---
 title: Install and Configure the NetQ Agent and CLI on Cumulus Linux Switches
-author: Cumulus Networks
+author: NVIDIA
 weight: 370
 toc: 5
 ---
-After installing your Cumulus NetQ software, you can install the NetQ 3.2.1 Agents and CLI on each switch you want to monitor.
+After installing your NetQ software, you can install the NetQ 3.2.1 Agents and CLI on each switch you want to monitor.
 These can be installed on switches running:

 - Cumulus Linux version 3.3.2-3.7.x
 - Cumulus Linux version 4.0.0 and later